parkerduckworth/WorkFlow/README.md

 # WorkFlow
 Hacked up app to support day to day workflow for field ops.
+This 'app' if you will was my initial foray into the web.
+I wanted to update a few things and, well, I was very concerned by some of the code.
+It served its purpose as an initial dive into RESTful practices.

+I have since learned much more on the topic and would not consider this an exemplary model for what your code/projects should look like.
+With a new semester approaching I am concerned I won't get to continue to improve these skills.
+However, I am going to hack together another MEAN project within the next month.

+That being said, this is what I did.
+This is the exposure I got.
+Thanks,

 ## Description